dotnet/docs/docs/visual-basic/misc/argument-argumentname-must-be-greater-than-or-equal-to-zero-1.md

 ---
-title: "Argument &lt;argumentname&gt; must be greater than or equal to zero" ms.date: 07/20/2015
+title: "Argument <argumentname> must be greater than or equal to zero" ms.date: 07/20/2015
 f1_keywords:
   - "vbrArgument_GEZero1"
 ms.assetid: 6f54fdc6-e263-4b2f-a66f-f206f3a59818
 ---
-# Argument &lt;argumentname&gt; must be greater than or equal to zero
+# Argument \<argumentname> must be greater than or equal to zero
 An argument value is less than zero.
 Argument values must be greater than or equal to zero.

 ## To correct this error